trivial-space/libs/README.md

 _This library is fluctuating a lot, changed and updated as the rest of the trivial space projects evolves.
 Do not use for production applications!_

 Developed and build for usage with TypeScript.
-Compiled for tree shaking with webpack or rollup.

 ## License

 MIT, see the LICENSE file in the repository.

-Copyright (c) 2014 - 2020 Thomas Gorny
+Copyright (c) 2014 - 2023 Thomas Gorny